jwodder/kbits/src/posts/writing-manpages/writing-manpages.rst

 :Date: 2022-11-24
 :Category: Software
-:Tags: documentation, groff, roff, markup, man pages
+:Tags: documentation, groff, roff, markup, man pages, Unix utilities
 :Summary: A guide to the basic syntax & commands of Unix man pages

 On Unix-like systems, the documents that one views with the ``man`` command